sigopt/sigopt-sklearn/README.md

 ### Categoricals

-SigOptSearchCV supports categoricals as in the SVM example:
+SigOptSearchCV supports categoricals specified as list of string as 'kernel' parameter is in the SVM example:

 ```python
 svc_parameters  = {'kernel': ['linear', 'rbf'], 'C': (0.5, 100)}
 ```

-But SigOpt supports more complicated categorical variables as well.
-For example,
+But SigOpt supports non-string categorical variables as well.
+For example the `hidden_layer_sizes` parameter in the MLPRegressor example below,

 ```python
 parameters = {